 Presentation of Financial Statements (IAS 1)

-IAS 1 serves as the main standard that outlines the general requirements for presenting financial statements.
+IAS 1 outlines the general requirements for presenting financial statements.
 It is applicable to ‘general purpose financial statements’, which are designed to meet the informational needs of users who cannot demand customised reports from an entity.
 Documents like management commentary or sustainability reports, which are often included in annual reports, fall outside the scope of IFRS, as indicated in IAS 1.13-14.
-Similarly, financial statements submitted to a court registry are not considered general purpose financial statements (see IAS 1.BC11-13).
+Similarly, financial statements submitted to a court registry are not considered general purpose financial statements (IAS 1.BC11-13).

 The standard primarily focuses on annual financial statements, but its guidelines in IAS 1.15-35 also extend to interim financial reports (IAS 1.4).
 These guidelines address key elements such as fair presentation, compliance with IFRS, the going concern principle, the accrual basis of accounting, offsetting, materiality, and aggregation.
 For comprehensive guidance on interim reporting, please refer to IAS 34.

-Note that IAS 1 will be superseded by the upcoming IFRS 18 Presentation and Disclosure in Financial Statements.
+Note that IAS 1 will be superseded by IFRS 18 Presentation and Disclosure in Financial Statements.

 Financial statements